 Next we turn to combinatorial definitions that depend solely on M, not even on its coloring.
 These will be our model for the propagation of information.
+For motivation, see Theorem 8.7 below.

 The rank of S estimates the number of degrees of freedom of a labelling of S, since it counts the number of cells (the number of variables) minus the number of constraining equations.
 See Figure 18 for an example.